 An island nation in the heart of Indian Ocean, Mauritius, is what claims the popular choice award for Honeymoon destination, especially for the Indian travelers.
 A small piece of heaven on earth, Mauritius is blue and beyond.
 It is celebrated for its beaches, the blue lagoons and the intricate coral reefs.
 Give it some time and its mountainous interior will charm your heart away with the sights of Black River Gorges National Park, and the sprawling rainforests.
 Watch out for voluptuous waterfalls, and spiraling hiking trails.
 Hike along the jungle and find traces of exotic wildlife like the flying fox!
 But apart from its geographical wonders, Mauritius offers hidden treasures of its rich colonial heritage.
 What are these Heritage places in Mauritius?
 Let’s go on a Heritage hunt while on Mauritius.

 If you are planning your next trip to Mauritius, list out all the heritage places in Mauritius that you can never afford to miss.
 Check out the Capital Port Louis which has sites like the horse-track of Champs de Mars.
 Don’t forget to plan a trip to the Eureka plantation house and of course the 18th-century eco-treasure of Sir Seewoosagur Ramgoolam Botanical Gardens.
-You better lock your tour itinerary now!
-Here are some of the must-visit heritage sites of Mauritius that you cannot afford to miss out on.
+You’r ein for a treat!

 8 Best Heritage Places In Mauritius

 While Mauritius is home to innumerable attractions, here’s a list of 8 top places that you ought to explore for learning about its heritage and culture.
 So, start scrolling!

 1. Sugar Museum and Factory